ShubhamTatvamasi/Magma-Certification/README.md

 ### Orc8r Drag and Drop

+Q: API request

+PROBLEM: What are the steps to trigger the Swagger UI to create an API request?
+(Drag and drop the black boxes to the corresponding command)

+steps
+---|
+1
+2
+3
+4

+commands
+---|
+Click on the API trigger action button e.g. GET, PUT, DELETE etc.
+Put in the required inputs and click execute.
+Click on try it out button on the right hand side.
+Open Swagger UI, then go to section your are interested in, e.g. EnodeBs.

 ### NMS Questions

 Q: Which of the following paths in NMS will allow you to reboot a managed enodeB?